English: % of the target households perceiving a high likelihood of being severely affected by [specify the hazard]

 4) does not know

-NOTE: Only answer "very likely" counts as "perceiving a high likelihood".
+NOTE: Only the answer "very likely" counts as "perceiving a high likelihood".

-Calculate the indicator's value by dividing the number of respondents perceiving a high likelihood of being severely affected by a given hazard by the total number of respondents (exclude those with "does not know" answer) and multiplying the result by 100 to convert it to a percentage.
+To calculate the indicator's value, divide the number of respondents perceiving a high likelihood of being severely affected by a given hazard by the total number of respondents (exclude those with "does not know" answer).
+Multiply the result by 100 to convert it to a percentage.

 1) If your intervention focuses on reducing a specific vulnerability (for example, making houses more resistant to storms), adjust the question accordingly.
 For example: "In your opinion, if a strong storm arrives, how likely it is that your house will be able to withstand it without any major damage?
 Is it very likely, likely or unlikely?"

 2) Ensure that all data collectors have the same understanding of what "very likely", "likely" and "unlikely" means and can provide the respondents with the same examples.
-Discuss also how to explain the meaning of "severely" in the same way.
+Also discuss how to explain the meaning of "severely" in the same way.